joebew42/greeting-service-kata/README.md

 ## Background

 The HELLO WORLD!
-Inc. company want to build a new service to reply with customized greeting messages each time it's invoked by a user.
+Inc. company is willing to release a new product in the market!
+They want to build a new Greetings Service to send customized greeting messages each time a user request it.

 **Requirements**